shinesolutions/packer-aem/docs/upgrade-guide.md

 ### [Unreleased]

-* The `secretsmanager:GetSecretValue` permission is not required if using the S3 Bucket for storing the TLS key
+* The `secretsmanager:GetSecretValue` permission is now optional, it's only needed when using AWS Secrets Manager to store the TLS certificate private key, it's not needed when an S3 bucket is used
-* Add back `aws.aem_certs_base` configuration property
+* Re-add `aws.aem_certs_base` configuration property and it's only needed when S3 bucket is used to store the TLS certificate private key

 ### To 3.4.0